treosh/web-vitals-reporter/README.md

 ### createApiReporter(url, [options])

-Create a report function, that accepts [Web Vitals' Metric](https://github.com/GoogleChrome/web-vitals#metric) or any `{ name: string, value: number }` object.
+Create a report function that accepts [Web Vitals' Metric](https://github.com/GoogleChrome/web-vitals#metric) object.
-At the end of the session, it sends collected data to `url` using a POST request.
+At the end of the session, it sends collected data to the `url` using a POST request.

+It accepts any `{ name: string, value: number }` object, making it a useful tool for reporting any metric to the API using the one-request-per-session pattern.

 #### options.initial